-“How to Clean Everything” Campaign Launches• News
+“How to Clean Everything” Campaign Launches• Community Engagement

 At BC Used Oil Management Association, we want to make sure all British Columbians know that just because used oil gets dirty, that doesn’t mean it can’t be cleaned and reused.

 To help share this message, we’ve teamed up with Ken to create a series of five short videos that combine a fun, non-traditional communications campaign, with a serious and important used oil recycling message.

 “This series of awareness videos convey that a lot of things in life, like used oil, just get dirty.
 Instead of throwing them out, you just need to know how to clean them properly,” said David Lawes, CEO, BC Used Oil Management Association.
 “We’re here to make sure used oil and other program materials are properly cleaned and recycled, while these videos help the public clean a variety of other items.
 Our goal is that these light-hearted videos will resonate with British Columbians and remind them to recycle used oil at one of BCUOMA’s many return collection facilities across the province.”